-You added the message to create a game along with its serialization and dedicated gRPC function with the help of Starport in the previous section.
+In the previous section, you added the message to create a game along with its serialization and dedicated gRPC function with the help of Ignite CLI.

 - Creates a brand new game.